Linyi Shandong, China Travel Guide

 Most foreign nationals require a visa to enter China, including Linyi.
 Planning your visa application well in advance assists a smooth entry.

-Gathering the correct documents makes your visa application smoother.
+Gathering the right documents makes your visa application smoother.
 Your passport must have at least six months of remaining validity beyond your intended stay and at least two blank visa pages.
 Complete and sign the visa application form accurately.
 Provide a recent, color passport-sized photo (usually 33mm x 48mm) against a white background.

 If your flight to or from Linyi experiences delays or cancellations, you may be eligible for compensation.